 A medieval serf worked 3 days for his lord.
 If you aggregate all the taxes you pay, not just income taxes, you work 4 days.
 Is this what you want in your life?
 The Road to Serfdom by Friedrich von Hayek stands in opposition to the idea of a partnership between government and business in state capitalism.

-It is an important book today because now economists and politicians are debating how to solve high unemployment and long-term disequilibrium in the financial markets.
+It is an important book today because now economists and politicians are debating how to solve the high unemployment and long-term disequilibrium in the financial markets.
 Government monetary and fiscal policy seem ineffective.

 The answer in Hayek’s book is less government.
 If politicians try to influence the economy, it will result in a loss of freedom and prosperity for the poor and the rich.
-The Government bureaucracy gains power like the feudal lord once did.
+The Government bureaucracy gains a power like the feudal lord once did.
 Once this system is in place, the process is almost irreversible.
 It comes in increments so you do not notice it.

 Hayek is a classical liberal, which means he is essentially libertarian.
 This is not to be confused with Democrats that are liberal in a more socialist sense.
 I enjoyed reading the Austrian school of economics very much.
 It is not intended to be a new Religion, but rather simply a development of Western philosophy and an extension of enlightenment ideals, the same ideas in which the United States was founded and the founding fathers hoped to protect.